murkl/arch-os/runtime/README.md

-tasks/<id>/task.sh       what it does hooks/<name>.sh          everything around the installation itself, one script per hook lib.sh                   sourced before every script of this tree locales/<code>.yaml      one catalog per language it speaks
+tasks/<id>/task.sh       what it does hooks/<name>.sh          everything around the installation itself, one script per hook lib.sh                   sourced before every script of this tree locales/<code>.po        one catalog per language it speaks, beside the template it is filled in from
 ```

 The declaration is **the one `.yaml` file in the folder's top level**, whatever